Michael Sorrentino: Career

-On February 22, 2012, Sorrentino appeared in a small cameo role on ABC's Suburgatory.
+In 2012, On February 22, 2012, Sorrentino appeared in a small cameo role on ABC's Suburgatory.
+Sorrentino made a cameo in The Three Stooges, released in April 2012, alongside his fellow Jersey Shore cast members such as Ronnie Ortiz-Magro, Sammi “Sweetheart” Giancola, and Nicole “Snooki” Polizzi LaValle.
 In June 2012, he participated in FOX's dating game show The Choice.
 On August 15, 2012, he became a housemate on the tenth series of Celebrity Big Brother on Channel 5 and on September 7, 2012, he came in fourth on the series final.
 In October 2012, he appeared in a PETA advertising campaign promoting the spaying and neutering of pets.

-In 2012, Sorrentino also made a cameo in The Three Stooges alongside his fellow Jersey Shore cast members such as Ronnie Ortiz-Magro, Sammi “Sweetheart” Giancola, and Nicole “Snooki” Polizzi LaValle.
-Actress Sofía Vergara was also in the film.

 In 2014, he appeared on a reality show with his family, which aired on the TVGN network.
 In the following year in 2015, he was a participant on the fifth season of Marriage Boot Camp: Reality Stars with his partner, Lauren Pesce.

-In 2016, he was a participant on the 9th season of Worst Cooks in America.

 In April 2017, Sorrentino appeared on We TV's Marriage Boot Camp: Reality Stars Family Edition with his brothers Marc and Maximo Sorrentino.

 In 2018, Sorrentino reunited with most of his Jersey Shore cast members in Jersey Shore: Family Vacation, a reboot of the series.
 The first and second seasons aired in 2018 with Sorrentino as a main cast member.
 It was confirmed in May 2019 that he will “be a huge part” of the third season, including documentation of his wedding, court sentencing, and events leading up to his jail time.